gitattributes(5) - phpMan

 Note

-repository, any text files containing CRLFs should be
+files containing CRLFs should be normalized.

-misattribution.
 From a clean working directory:

-$ echo "* text=auto" >>.gitattributes
+$ echo "* text=auto" >.gitattributes

 $ git status # Show files that will be normalized